 Robusteciendo la Justicia Social Logo

-The Robusteciendo la Justicia Social (“RJS”) initiative supports an infrastructure that expands and strengthens community-based organizations that mobilize systemic change and equity in Puerto Rico on issues related to: housing, recovery, land use, environment, governance, transparency and civic engagement.
+The Robusteciendo la Justicia Social (“RJS”) initiative supported an infrastructure that expanded and strengthened community-based organizations that mobilized systemic change and equity in Puerto Rico on issues related to housing, recovery, land use, environment, governance, transparency, and civic engagement.

 Organizational Mapping Tool (OMT)

-Participants completed a self-assessment process (OMT) supported by trained facilitators to identify areas of opportunity in their organizations and to strategize with a clearer vision for the next 3 years of this initiative.
+Participants completed a self-assessment process (OMT), supported by trained facilitators, to identify areas of opportunity within their organizations and to strategize with a clearer vision for the subsequent three years of the initiative.

-The results of the OMT and the quarterly cohort meetings will strengthen the sustainability of the organizations and the social justice collective in Puerto Rico.
+The results of the OMT and the quarterly cohort meetings strengthened the operational and programmatic structure of participants and the social justice collective in Puerto Rico.

 Community of Practice

-The community of practice allows participants to see each other as a collective that can address common problems in our island.
-Quarterly cohort meetings are facilitated to engage in active listening, learn from each other, co-create tools, and have strategic conversations.
+The community of practice enabled participants to view themselves as a collective capable of addressing common challenges across Puerto Rico.
+Quarterly cohort meetings were facilitated to engage in active listening, learn from each other, co-create tools, and hold strategic conversations.

 Meet the participants in the community of practice